Getting started with Blazor TreeGrid in Blazor MAUI App

 Create a new Blazor MAUI App in Visual Studio

-You can create a Blazor MAUI App using Visual Studio via Microsoft Templates.
-For detailed instructions, refer to this Blazor MAUI App Getting Started documentation.
+Create a Blazor MAUI App using Visual Studio via Microsoft Templates.
+For detailed instructions, refer to the Blazor MAUI App Getting Started documentation.

 Prerequisites